LuBeifang/TGS-comparison-for-bacteria-6mA/README.md

 All processed files are uploaded to [Zenodo](10.5281/zenodo.15165726).

+Evaluation results can be found in the Source Data File.

 If you have any further requests, please contact xindeng@cityu.edu.hk or beifanglu2-c@my.cityu.edu.hk.
 We are pleased to help!

 ## Code available